 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute, when true, indicates that the requesting STA requests the receiving STA to send the Collocated Interference Response frames periodically with the Report Period interval, as defined in 8.5.14.13 (Collocated Interference Request frame format), or when the STA detects a change in the collocated interference."
+This attribute, when true, indicates that the requesting STA requests the receiving STA to send the Collocated Interference Response frames periodically with the Report Period interval, as defined in 8.5.14.13 (Collocated Interference Request frame format), or when the STA detects a change in the collocated interference."

 ::= { dot11WNMRequestEntry 52 }